 Place the mounds evenly-spaced apart on the baking sheet.

-Brush the top of each mound with some of the egg glaze then sprinkle the sugar crystals over the top, don’t be shy on this part.
+Brush the top of each mound with some of the egg wash- if you are using – with a pastry brush.
+Then sprinkle the sugar crystals over the top, don’t be shy on this part.
 Use a lot!

 Bake the puffs for about 20 – 30 minutes – depending on the size and how brown you like them.
 I tend to lean towards 25 minutes.